ghgemmer/Halloween/README.md

 be to quick, so the regulator reduces the pressure before it gets to port 1 of the air cylinder.
 This cylinder port is used to push the cylinder piston rod out to rotate the upper body to the upright position.
-The opposite port of the air cylinder, i.e. port 2 which is the one on the other side of the internal cylinder piston, goes to a speed muffler which slows the travel of the air cylinder piston rod as it moves to the prop to the upright position.
+The opposite port of the air cylinder, i.e. port 2 which is the one on the other side of the internal cylinder piston, goes to a speed muffler which slows the travel of the air cylinder piston rod as it moves the prop to the upright position.
 An elastic cable at the front of the prop helps further slow the prop as it gets close to the upright position.
-Going from an upright to leaning over position, the air cylinder exhausts air from port 1 thru the solenoid valve to the valves other output port to a speed muffler to slow the movement.
+Going from an upright to leaning over position, the air cylinder exhausts air from port 1 thru the solenoid valve to the valve's other output port to a speed muffler to slow the movement.
 Additionally elastic cables and a spring at the back of the prop slow the movement as it gets close to fully leaned over.
 The pneumatic cylinder is covered with vent dryer exhaust hose to keep the cylinder from pinching or pulling the outer costume when the prop is bent over.